We woke up on a very cold and quiet Sunday morning. The weather was unbelievably cold. I barely able to get off my bed.

-Before going ahead with relocation, first we head to the city for another shopping and also exploration.
+Before going ahead with relocation, first we return to the city for another shopping and also exploration.
 We visited similar place like yesterday, also with Doddy..
 But this time, we took the buses, so we would accustom better with the buses.

 In addition, we also explored places beyond the pedestrian plaza in Perth, such as traversing Hay Street all the way to a spot named the Barrack Arch.

 We also explore the Northbridge, which is the center of Perth’s nightclubs.
 I remember we bought some gelato in here.
 I tasted the gelato, and it was rather different from ordinary ice cream.

 Enjoying Gelare gelato in an ice cream parlor in Northbridge.

 I also get to sample the Kebab during the lunch at Carillon Food Court.
 This time I ordered different filling.
 It is really tasty indeed.

 Having lunch again at Carillon City Food Court.

 While on the way back to Shiraj’s house, we also dropped by at one beautiful park called “Hyde Park”.
 Its name is derived from similarly named park in England.
 It has a beautiful lake in the middle, which is full of geese and sea gulls.
 The cold weather truly gives strong European ambience.
 It’s quite amazing to be in such European-esque place that is within easy reach from my Indonesia.

 The scenic view of Hyde Park in North Perth.
 This photo originally had spectacular color combination.
 But due to poor storing, the photo suffered from discoloration.